 Krakow is often nicknamed the New Prague because of the architectural splendor, cultural significance and historical importance.
 Krakow, seat of the Polish kings for over five centuries, is without a doubt the most picturesque town in the country.

 Day 3: Schindler's Factory, Carpathian Ponies, Rural hike

 Today we make our way to Wysowa.
 Our first stop is at Oskar Schindler's factory.
 Schindler, a German industrialist is credited with saving the life's of over a thousand Jews during the holocaust.
 Only the entrance office building is preserved in its original state.

 Day 4: Beskid Niski Walk

 Our walk today starts from our hotel and goes through the village of Wysowa.
 We follow a walking path through meadows and pastures with magnificent views.
-At the conclusion of our easy walk, we arrive to the tiny village of Ropki (just 30 people live here!)
-From Ropki we walk though one of nicest parts of Bekid Niski, through an abandoned area up to the village of Banica.
-Here, we visit 18th century wooden church.
-Enjoy a special invitation to the private family house of family Adam Kiewizc.
-Overnight in Wysowa.
+At the conclusion of our walk, we arrive to the tiny village of Ropki (just 30 people live here!)
+From Ropki, we walk though one of nicest parts of Bekid Niski, through an abandoned area up to the village of Banica.
+Here, we visit an 18th century wooden church.
+Enjoy a special invitation to the private family house of Adam Kiewizc.
+Dinner and overnight in Wysowa.